 Development Encyclopaedia 2022 Banner

-The government’s drive is to improve integrity in the mining sector and ensure the country maximizes gains from its mineral resource endowments.
-It established the National Minerals Agency in 2012 and the Environment Protection Agency in 2008, enacted the Mines and Minerals Act of 2009, and the Public Financial Management Act of 2016, and the Extractive Industries Revenue Act of 2018 to improve transparency and accountability in the minerals sector.
-In 2018, the government approved the Sierra Leone Minerals Policy, the Artisanal Mining Policy, and the Geodata Policy, and currently awaits the interpreted report of a geophysical survey that collected data in 2019 on the type, quantity and location of minerals in the country.
+In 2012, the Government established the National Minerals Agency (NMA) as an implementation body of the Mines and Minerals Development Act and its Regulation and also enacted the Environmental Protectionn Agency (EPA), Public Financial Management (Amendment) Act of 2023, and the Extractive Industries Revenue Act to improve transparency and accountability in the minerals sector.
+In 2018, the government further approved the Sierra Leone Minerals Policy, Artisanal Mining Policy, and the Geo-data Policy.
+Currently, the report of the geophysical survey data that was collected in 2019 is available outlining the type, quantity and location of minerals in the country.

 LEADING SUB-SECTORS